-Accretion of Discount - Definition
+Accretion of Discount - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 Table of ContentsWhat is Accretion of Discount?How does Accretion of Discount Work?How Constant Yield Method is CalculatedExample Academic Research on Accretion of Discount

 The accretion of discount refers to the increase in the value of a discounted security as its maturity date approaches.
 In other words, it is a procedure in accounting used to adjust the value of a bond which has been bought at a discounted price.
 An example of such a bond is a zero-coupon bond.
 For instance, lets assume that an investor purchases a bond with a face value of $200 and he pays 189.
 Since the investor is guaranteed to get $200 upon the maturity of the bond, its value will go up between the buying time and the maturity date.
 This increase is what is referred to as accretion of discount.